paulca55/markdown-docs/Web Development Tools.md

 - ECMAScript Quotes Transformer
 - EditorConfig for VS Code
-- ESLint _- the npm package `eslint` is required to be installed in the workspace (i.e. `npm install eslint --save-dev`) for this plugin to work.
+- ESLint _- the npm package `eslint` is required to be installed in the workspace or globally.
+The global `eslint` is needed for commands such as `eslint --init` to create an `.eslintrc.json` config file.
 See the extension instructions._
 - Express
 - Git History (git log)